dps923/winter2017/assignments/a7-three-small-apps.md

 Text field - the person's name
 Segmented control, 6 segments - the number of people going on the tour
 Date picker - start date is tomorrow, end date is today plus 14 days
-Button - send (HTTP POST) all this content to a web service resource
+Button - send (HTTP POST) all this content to a web service resource (and then disable user interaction with the button and the data-input controls)
+Button - clear the input data, enable user interaction with the button and the data-input controls
 Response will include the data entered, plus a reservation number/code, and a date-and-time stamp; display the data on the lower part of the screen

 Also / new: